zervel-fang/Twitter-spider/README.md

 # Twitter-spider
-To use the program to crawl retweets in twitter, you need to apply a twitter developer account first, then set your own keys and secrets.
+To use the program to crawl retweets in twitter, you need to apply a twitter developer account first, then set your own keys and secrets in the program.